 Still, one cannot compare a water crisis to any other crises that faced Egyptian society during Muslim Brotherhood rule.
 A serious water crisis in Egypt would mean not just major instability in the biggest country in the Middle East, but also brutal social protest movements that no regime, no matter how powerful and aggressive it is, can stop.

 The story began in 2001 when the Ethiopian government announced its "national water strategy" to exploit the waters of its international rivers.
-Egypt and Ethiopia entered negotiations until 2008, and agreed on the form and details of the dam.
+Egypt and Ethiopia entered negotiations and agreed on the form and details of the dam in 2008.
 However, Ethiopia did not start construction until April 2011, taking advantage of Egypt’s revolutionary internal situation.
 In May 2011, the Prime Ministers of Egypt and Ethiopia met to restart negotiations to reach an agreement.
 Egypt, Ethiopia, and Sudan agreed to form a committee of international experts in addition to local experts to study the structure, safety and possible effects of the dam.
-The committee, which was supposed to complete its work within six months, finished in a year and a half, and concluded that the dam has many problems in its structure and safety.
-Nevertheless, Ethiopia continued the construction without proof of its commitment to the committee’s recommendation.
+The committee, which was supposed to complete its work within six months, finished in a year and a half, and concluded that the dam had a number of structural and safety issues.
+Nevertheless, Ethiopia continued construction without proof of its commitment to the committee’s recommendations.

 In January 2018, Egypt asked the World Bank to act as a mediator to resolve the dispute over technical issues.
 Ethiopia and Sudan rejected the intervention of the World Bank.
 The three countries postponed the meeting because of Ethiopia’s internal conflict and met in April in Sudan.
 Once again, the meeting ended without agreement. – for which Ethiopia and Egypt blamed each other.
-Egypt asked Sudan and Ethiopia for another meeting.
-But Ethiopia and Sudan have simply ignored Egypt's invitation so far.
+Egypt asked Sudan and Ethiopia for another meeting, but so far Ethiopia and Sudan have simply ignored Egypt's invitation.

 To be sure, in the past, Cairo was neglectful and careless about its use of water, and waste was significantly high.
-But more recently, the Egyptian parliament improved its agricultural laws, and gave the minister of agriculture the right to “ban the cultivation of certain crops in certain areas,” and to impose prison sentences and fines on violators.
+But more recently, the Egyptian parliament has improved its agricultural laws and gave the minister of agriculture the right to “ban the cultivation of certain crops in certain areas,” as well as to impose prison sentences and fines on violators.
 In addition, the government cut its rice cultivation rate to half as much as last year, and Egyptian police have begun to arrest and enforce fines for farmers who violate the law.
-The Egyptian regime has begun to expand the construction of desalination plants and announced the construction of the largest seawater desalination plant in the world.
-Although these policies will lead to the sound and more efficient use of water in a country already suffering from water poverty, their impact cannot offset the damage that would result if no agreement reached between Egypt and Ethiopia.
+The Egyptian regime has also begun to expand the construction of desalination plants and has announced the construction of the largest seawater desalination plant in the world.
+Although these policies will lead to the sound and more efficient use of water in a country already suffering from water poverty, their impact cannot offset the damage that would result if no agreement is reached between Egypt and Ethiopia.

-Despite the fact that a main doctrine of the Egyptian regime not to engage in external wars, water crises might change this President Abdel Fatah al-Sisi himself commented on the possibility of war with Ethiopia by saying, "The people deserve the money that we might spend on wars."
+Despite the fact that a main doctrine of the Egyptian regime is not to engage in external wars, a water crisis might change this.
+President Abdel Fatah al-Sisi himself commented on the possibility of war with Ethiopia by saying, "The people deserve the money that we might spend on wars."
 However, he has also proclaimed on several occasions that the ratio for Egypt of the Nile waters is a "matter of life or death for Egyptians” and “a red line."
-He added that his government "will not accept prejudice to its share of the Nile water.
-Lately, The Arab League expressed that they will not accept “Any shortage of Egypt water ratio.”
-Al-Sisi words have been punctuated by several reports that the Egyptian government sent troops to a military base in Eritrea.
+He added that his government "will not accept prejudice to its share of the Nile water."
+And lately, The Arab League expressed that they will not accept “Any shortage of Egypt's water ratio.”
+Al-Sisi's words have been punctuated by several reports that the Egyptian government has sent troops to a military base in Eritrea.
 Also, in January, Juba Airport in South Sudan announced that the airport was completely closed except for an Egyptian military aircraft carrying out maneuvers.

 The option of striking the dam is not new; former president Mubarak asked the Sudanese regime to use its territory land to strike the dam if Egypt couldn’t reach an agreement with Ethiopia.
 Indeed, ever since Herodotus, the land of Egypt has been known as the "gift of the Nile."
 Egypt’s rulers know that Egyptians can bear anything but lack of water.

-Leave aside that U.S. disengagement has given more space for other players, such as Turkey, Iran, and Russia to gain power in the Middle East and North Africa.
-Preventing possible war between U.S. allies is a role that the U.S. must play to assure that peace and order are restored in one of the most unstable places on the planet.
-Another conflict in the wounded Middle East means more space for terrorism and expanding instability for the Horn of Africa.
+Putting aside that U.S. disengagement has given more space for other players such as Turkey, Iran, and Russia to gain power in the Middle East and North Africa, preventing possible war between U.S. allies is a role that Washington must play to assure that peace and order are restored in one of the most unstable places on the planet.
+Another conflict in the wounded Middle East would allow more space for terrorism and expanding instability for the Horn of Africa.
 The Nile negotiations are now in a place where U.S. engagement is essential to prevent a war.